Br3nda/App/README.md

 # Whare Hauora App

-User app for the Whare Hauora sensor system.
+User PWA for the Whare Hauora sensor system.
 See [Whare Hauora website](http://www.wharehauora.nz/) for more information.
+NOTE: the service workers and push manager registration are set up and working, but they have been commented out during the development phase.

 ## Kaupapa